alpaddesai/IntroWebDevHealthCareProject/README.md

 Project Overview

 The web application is associated with providing non-confidential high level health information into a database search engine.
-Based on a selected criteria the search engine will recommend an appropriate health insurance plan, a primary care physician and a listing of suitable health care providers/ doctors that specialize in those areas.
+Based on a selected criteria the search engine will recommend an appropriate health insurance plan, health care budget, a primary care physician and a listing of suitable health care providers/ doctors that specialize in those areas.

 Customer Use Case